Lessons

 Images have the "alt" attribute.

-The “alt” attribute should:
+The alt attribute must:

-- Be orthographically correct.
+- Be spelling correct.

-- Less than 125 characters long.
+- Up to 125 characters long.